jourquin/Nodus/README.md

 - 7.0 - November 2017: First open source version of Nodus.
 - 7.1 - November 2018: Upgrade to Groovy 2.5.x.
 - 7.2 - February 2020: Upgrade to Groovy 3.x.
-- 8.0 - December 2020: Introduce time functions (in addition to cost functions).
+- 8.0 - January 2021: Introduce time functions (in addition to cost functions).
 Simplified API for modal-choice plugins.
 Many under the hood improvements.

 See the [change log](changelog.md) for a detailed build history.